 The number 67 became important to me when I picked up a red and white football jersey as a sophomore at Dexter High School.
 It was a left-over after the juniors and seniors made their choices, but I came to be proud of that number.
-I didn’t know it then, but it was immediately part of my brand – in those pictures of the team lined up on risers, in the local newspaper clippings, in the yearbook images and on that jersey that’s still in the back of my closet.
+I didn’t know it then, but it was immediately part of my brand – in those pictures of the team lined up on risers, in the local newspaper clippings, in the yearbook images and on that jersey that’s still in a special place in the back of my closet.

 That’s probably enough to make 67 significant for me.
 Anyone who has ever selected a sports jersey can relate.
 And having that predisposition to my old football number is probably what creates the interesting connections that I experience daily.

 If you’ve ever shopped for a new car, you’ve probably experienced this same odd but similar coincidence.
 Once you’ve narrowed down your search to a certain make and model, you begin to see that very car at virtually every other corner.
 Seems strange, you’ve never noticed that many before, but of course, there are no more of those cars than before, you just notice them more easily.
 You’ve altered your perception to recognize that make/model of car more easily and quickly, so it stands out.

 67 is etched in my perception.
 It appears in little ways, like almost every phone number and license plate I’ve ever had – including my current cell number and my drivers license.
 It appears in expected ways, like weather maps, speedometers and sports stats.
 It appears in strange ways, like my raffle number at the bake sale or my winning exacta at Santa Anita.
 And it appears in profound ways like a few nights after my daughter was born prematurely.